bassanttamer3/owner_rover_delivery/README.md

 This is the **admin dashboard** for managing the Owner Rover delivery fleet.
 It includes real-time tracking of rovers, order management, and system monitoring.

-## Features

-- Dashboard overview of rover activity
-- Real-time tracking of delivery rovers
-- Order summary and management
-- Notifications for completed deliveries

-## Tech Stack

-- React
-- Vite
-- JavaScript / JSX
-- CSS / Tailwind (if used)

 ## How to Run